Fear & Loathing @

 I never did find out, but, wherever they are, they still belong to me…..

-The writing and drawings that make up the legendary 1971 Scanlan’s article Fear & Loathing At The Kentucky Derby elevated Hunter Thompson and Ralph Steadman into overnight superstars, and was the forerunner for the book Fear & Loathing In Las Vegas.
+The writing and drawings that make up the legendary 1971 Scanlan’s article The Kentucky Derby Is Decadent And Depraved elevated Hunter Thompson and Ralph Steadman into overnight superstars, and was the forerunner for the books Fear & Loathing In Las Vegas and Fear & Loathing On The Campaign Trail.
 A longer version of Ralph’s story about the beginning of this unique creative partnership can be found in The Joke Is Over, his memoir about their strange 30+year relationship.

 And now here’s Hunter’s version of their first meeting: